bootstrap-vue/bootstrap-vue/docs/components/dropdown/README.md

 (such as `navigation`) via the `role` prop, depending on your user case.

 ### Accessibility with Headers
-When using `<b-dropdown-header>` components in the dropdown menu, it is reccomended to add an `id` attribute to the header, and then set the `aria-describedby` attribite (set to the `id` value of the associated header) on each following dropdown items under that header.
+When using `<b-dropdown-header>` components in the dropdown menu, it is recommended to add an `id` attribute to the header, and then set the `aria-describedby` attribute (set to the `id` value of the associated header) on each following dropdown items under that header.
-This will provide users of assitive technologies (i.e. sight-impared users) additional context about the dropdown item:
+This will provide users of assistive technologies (i.e. sight-impared users) additional context about the dropdown item:

 ```html